How Do You Style a Dressing Table?

 These storage boxes can store jewellery, and other small items, that are used to get ready.
 The set of two can be filled, then stacked on top of each other to maximise the often limited space of a dressing table.
 Simply fill it with smaller items such as foundations, eyeshadow palettes, lipstick, or applicators then stack.
 These boxes are particularly useful for items that are not the prettiest, or do not match the overall aesthetic of the space.
 They come in a variety of stylish colours to choose from, and as an added perk, they nest for easy storage when not in use.

-Dressing table trays, such as these, are more popularly used for perfume bottles.
+Dressing table trays, are more popularly used for perfume bottles.
 Perfume bottles of varying heights, shapes, and colours can look very elegant gathered together on a dressing table.
 In fact, that is a quintessential dressing table layout.
 However, if you are dedicated to one scent rather than a collection they are ideal for storing anything that you don't want sitting right on the table top, especially if it is an antique, or easily damaged.
 The smaller tray of the set would make a great place to set everyday jewellery at night.
 If your dressing table is not large enough for 2 trays, the other tray can be used in the bathroom.
-Another great option is this tray.
-It being an individual tray, you will not need to find another place for it, and features curved detailing accents close enough together that small items cannot fall through.

 Ginger Jars are beautiful accent pieces that originated as utilitarian objects around 220 BCE in China.
 They were used to hold spices, such as ginger, and were named thusly when ginger became a main export of the Western world.
 In present times they are used mainly for decoration rather than spices, but are still incredibly useful.
-Small ginger jars, such as this one, can be placed on a dressing table to hold items like cotton balls, and swabs.
-Another great option is this square one, which can add a nice contrast to the soft edges of a makeup brush.
+Small ginger jars can be placed on a dressing table to hold items like cotton balls, and swabs.

 Dressing Table Stool